 About the Fund

-The fund was designed to help women journalists from around the world by providing grantees support to
+The fund was designed to help women and nonbinary journalists from around the world by providing grantees support to

 - Expose under-reported but critical global issues